 Published November 13th, 2012

-This is the second in our five-part series based on the wedding planning guidance that I offer my clients at French’s Point.
+This is the second in our five-part series based on the wedding planning help that I offer my clients at French’s Point.
 In this series, I provide tips on central concerns like budget creation, vendor selection, timeline management, the ceremony, and set-up, addressing each topic in the order that I typically address it with the client.
 Last time, we discussed budgeting.
 Today, we’ll look at choosing your vendors.

 Part of my role at French’s Point is to assemble the best team for my clients.
 That means gathering vendors who will work together as a collective to improve each other’s performance.